AfridIsfar/AfridIsfar.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: I'm **Real** and I'm a **Human**
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Afrid Md.
+Isfar.
+Somethings that describe me:

+- I suck at FPS shooters
+- Introvert
-- I rock a great mustache
+- I use uBlock Origin
-- I'm extremely loyal to my family
+- I love my Family
+- I prefer using Discord
+- Dont expect **ilets** level English from my site (yes I've written ilets)

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Honestly, I have no story.
+If I had one still I'm an introvert and you have to respect that